A new nonmonotone adaptive trust region algorithm: Introduction

-This boundedness property of such a sequence $\{\mu_k\}$ forces it to converge to zero such that the parameter $C_k$ defined in \eqref{e013} converges to $R_k$ when $k\rightarrow\infty$.

-Even though it seems that embedding nonmonotone trust region idea in IATR can resolve its second disadvantage, numerical results show that, using above nonmonotone parameters to build a nonmonotone version of IATR algorithm deteriorates its performance.
+In 2019, Xue et. al. proposed a nonmonotone version of the IATR algorithm based on the nonmonotone parameter \eqref{e12} \cite{x1}.
+They also used a scaled memoryless BFGS formula to update the approximation of the Hessian matrix.
 By analyzing the numerical behavior of nonmonotone versions of IATR using the aforementioned nonmonotone parameters, we find out that in some problems, for example OSCIGRAD, the difference between the current objective value $f_k$ and the nonmonotone parameter becomes too large and in this case a large increase is allowed to happen in the next iteration.
-Another drawbacks of above nonmonotone parameters is that they strongly depend on the choice of the memory parameter $N_k$ and the sequence $\mu_k$ and there is no a specific rule to adjust them.
+Another drawback of above nonmonotone parameters is that they strongly depend on the choice of the memory parameter $N_k$ and the parameter $\eta_k$ and there is no specific rule to adjust them.

 In this paper, by combining the idea of adaptive trust region and nonmonotone techniques, we propose a new efficient nonmonotone trust region algorithm for solving unconstrained optimization problems.
 In the new algorithm, a radius dependent shrinkage parameter is used to adjust the trust region radius in rejected steps that addresses the first disadvantage of IATR.
 For resolving the second disadvantage, a novel strategy is used to compute the nonmonotone parameter in this algorithm which prevents a sudden increment in the objective values.